 We are not in competition with the masculine.
 We merely wish to contribute the feminine with the same level of dedication and credentials as the masculine receives.
 Above all, we focus on artistically challenging and exciting theatrical work.
 We seek to take risks.
 Big risks.
 To plunge boldly into the unknown and offer our audiences work that explores both itself and the human condition in an honest and fearless manner.

-The Maggie Tree has produced four new scripts (by Beth Graham, Trevor Schmidt, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won three Sterling awards for Outstanding Independent Production (HROSES: An Affront to Reason, A Life in the Day and Folie à Deux), was nominated for two others (Age of Arousal and Shatter), and boasts other Sterling nominations for the work by individual artists involved: Outstanding New Work (Beth Graham – A Life in the Day, Jill Connell – Hroses: An Affront to Reason), Outstanding Direction (Sandra M. Nicholls – Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin – Folie à Deux, Shannon Blanchet – Shatter, Sandra M. Nicholls – Shatter), Outstanding Choreography (Amber Borotsik – Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri – Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber – Monstrosities) and Outstanding Set Design (Tessa Stamp – Hroses: An Affront to Reason).
+The Maggie Tree has produced five new scripts (by Beth Graham, Trevor Schmidt, Belinda Cornish, Jill Connell, and The Maggie Tree Collective – Kristi Hansen, Vanessa Sabourin, Jill Connell, and Amber Borotsik), won four Sterling awards for Outstanding Independent Production (Category E, HROSES: An Affront to Reason, A Life in the Day, and Folie à Deux), was nominated for three others (The Supine Cobbler, Age of Arousal, and Shatter), and boasts other Sterling awards and nominations for the work by individual artists involved: Outstanding New Work (Beth Graham A Life in the Day, Jill Connell Hroses: An Affront to Reason, Belinda Cornish Category E), Outstanding Direction (Sandra M. Nicholls Folie à Deux), Outstanding Performance by an Actress (Vanessa Sabourin Folie à Deux, Shannon Blanchet Shatter, Sandra M. Nicholls Shatter), Outstanding Performance by an Actress in a Supporting Role (Jenna Dykes-Busby Category E, Louise Lambert Category E, Jayce McKenzie The Supine Cobbler), Outstanding Choreography (Amber Borotsik Hroses: An Affront to Reason), Outstanding Sound Design (Aaron Macri Hroses: An Affront to Reason, and Monstrosities), Outstanding Multi-Media Design (T. Erin Gruber Monstrosities) and Outstanding Set Design (Tessa Stamp Hroses: An Affront to Reason).